Frequently Asked Questions

 Generally speaking, yes.
 If your existing newsroom system can export data (phone lists, contacts, archived stories, etc.) in standard data formats, then migration is usually fairly simple.

-In some instances custom programming or conversion may be required, and can usually be provided by Burli as required.
+In some instances custom programming or conversion may be required, and can usually be provided by Burli as needed.

 There was once a real bird — a cockatiel — called Burli and it looked pretty much like the one on the logo.
 The company was named after him.